The TGA and Medsafe: early warning system for potential safety issues with therapeutic products

 As a result of the Statement of intent by Australia and New Zealand in June 2011, the Australia New Zealand Therapeutic Products Agency (ANZTPA) was formed as a joint scheme for the regulation of therapeutic goods.
 The aim of ANZTPA is to allow the TGA and Medsafe to begin a program of work-sharing, including sharing of data and information, training and building centres of excellence in each country.

-One of the projects identified by the TGA and Medsafe is to develop an early warning system to assist in the communication of potential safety issues with therapeutic products.
+One of the projects identified by the TGA and Medsafe at that time was to develop an early warning system to assist in the communication of potential safety issues with therapeutic products.

-The workshops looked at the need for therapeutic products regulation, the benefit risk balance, product vigilance, the structure for spontaneous reporting and how safety signals from adverse event information will be acted on.
+Those workshops examined the need for therapeutic product(s) regulations, the benefit-risk balance, product vigilance, the existing structures for spontaneous reporting, and how drug safety signals (from adverse event information) would be responded to/acted on.

-The aim of the workshops was to identify basic principles and themes that would be important to such a scheme, and enable the scheme to meet stakeholders’ needs.
+The aim of those early workshops was to identify basic principles and themes that would be important to an early warning system scheme and enable the early warning system to meet stakeholders’ needs.
 The purpose of the workshops was not to decide on a particular methodology for an early warning system.

-The feedback from the workshops included different suggested methodologies and outcome measures that would be useful to measure the success of an early warning system.
+Feedback from the early workshops included different suggested methodologies and outcome measures that were deemed useful to measure the success of an early warning system.

-By Eoin Hanley
+Original article by Eoin Hanley